-This weekend’s cooler weather sure has us thinking about Halloween!
-Get your costumes ready, carve your pumpkins, gather your candy, and check out our list of great trick or treating and Halloween events around Colorado Springs.
+This week’s cooler weather sure has us thinking about Halloween!
+Get your costumes ready, carve your pumpkins, and check out our list of great trick or treating and Halloween events around Colorado Springs.
 (You know we love a good list of activities.
 Be sure to take a gander at Fall Activities, Things to Do in Colorado Springs, and Top 10 Christmas Activities.)

 Great Trick or Treating Events:

-This is always a popular event for kids to trick or treat in a safe environment while also being able to enjoy the zoo environment.
-All candy provided is made with sustainable palm oil.
+This is always a popular event for kids to trick or treat in a safe environment while also being able to enjoy the zoo.
+All provided candy is made with sustainable palm oil.
 Check the website for details.

-Trick or treating, Native American dancers, carnival games, and much more at the Royal Gorge Bridge.
+Trick or treating, costumer contest, live music and much more at the Royal Gorge Bridge.

 This unique community is perfect for safe trick or treating with little ones!
-(Be sure to also check out their Fall Harvest Festival on October 10).
+(Be sure to check out their Fall Festival on October 9).

-6. Pro Tip: if you’re looking for a great neighborhood to trick or treat ON Halloween, the Nextdoor app usually ranks the top trick or treating neighborhoods in Colorado Springs each year.
+Pro Tip: if you’re looking for a great neighborhood for trick or treating on Halloween, the Nextdoor app usually ranks the top trick or treating neighborhoods in Colorado Springs each year.

 Uniquely Fun Halloween Events

-One of Old Colorado City’s signature events, you can enjoy a kids zone, pumpkin patch, live music, activities, a beer garden, a scavenger hunt, face painting, food, pumpkin decorating, and more!
+One of Old Colorado City’s signature events, you can enjoy live music, activities, sidewalk sales, art demos and more!